-Compromised passwords = Majority of Breaches.
+Compromised Passwords = Majority of Breaches.
 How do you lock’em down?

 Compromised passwords make up most breaches, how secured are your logins?
 Have you thought about DUO MFA?

-Why use Duo Multi-Factor authentication though?
+Why use Duo Multi-Factor Authentication?

 Typical MFA requires a 6-digit code to be entered:

 Duo MFA allows access by just approving a notification:

 Integration: Duo Multi-Factor Authentication integrates with many common services, from adding a layer of protection to your computer login to an online software tool, Duo can often add a layer of protection to your companies’ data.
 This makes it so you can utilize just one Multi-Factor Authentication utility for all your MFA needs.
 Having a unified Multi-Factor authentication solution makes it easier to setup MFA on most all your technologies.
 You have one solution instead of a different MFA product on each of them.

 Control: Want to only allow access to a service from your corporate office?
 What about only allow access from the United States?
 Maybe even only force MFA approval when someone is outside of your corporate office?
 The extra layer of control that Duo Multi-Factor Authentication gives you allows one to put more rules around how MFA behaves and increase compliance by specifying where certain technologies can be accessed.
 Duo Multi-Factor Authentication adds more control to how, where, and when Multi-Factor Authentication is used for your organization.

 With so much of work being done using online tools, you only grow more exposed to threats from around the world.
 Duo Multi-Factor Authentication allows you to have the confidence that your data is protected while ensuring this extra layer of protection does not impact the productivity of your company.
 At Blackink IT, we utilize all of the best practices to ensure our clients' passwords are protected.
 Interested in learning how Blackink IT can help you implement MFA, as well as other password management best practices?
 Reach out today!